ulfschneider/ulf.website/content/posts/2024-01-21-serious-play.md

 <figure>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/G_y2pNj0zZg?si=tTZjETg8HjudKf-L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption><a href="https://www.youtube.com/watch?v=G_y2pNj0zZg"><cite> The State of Agile Software in 2018</cite></a>, by Martin Fowler.
 Martin, being one of the original signatories of the agile manifesto, is articulating the issues that come with the hype of agile, or should I say enterprise agile?
 Despite the talk being from 2018, the content remains relevant.
 Martin notes at 23:20 that Kent Beck wanted to call agile "conversational", a name I find fitting.
-The <a href="https://martinfowler.com/articles/agile-aus-2018.html ">transcription of the talk</a> is on Martin´s blog.  </figcaption>
+The <a href="https://martinfowler.com/articles/agile-aus-2018.html ">transcription of the talk</a> is on Martin's blog.  </figcaption>
 </figure>

 It’s unfortunate that agile has been co-opted by corporations emphasizing processes over individuals and interactions, but perhaps this was inevitable.
 Once agile gained popularity, money-making opportunities emerged, and many jumped on the bandwagon.
 The same managers who once dismissed agile as “Kindergarten software development” began to adopt it to keep up with other corporations marketing their agile processes.

 If you find yourself in a context where agile is used to exert power over developers, squeezing more features from the team, I sympathize and hope you find a way to change.
 However, this misuse doesn’t invalidate agile values.
 Agile is serious play, and striving for this way of working is worthwhile – you don’t need to call it agile, and it probably won’t help to name it serious play either.
 Instead, focus on building something beautiful and meaningful together with your colleagues.

 Dave concludes with <q>Maybe we need more play at work.</q> This is not a question to me.
-In software development, it´s the way forward.
+In software development, it's the way forward.